-h) the discovery entry ID set to a 0 if the discoveree request is a new request, and set to the discovery entry ID received from the 5G DDNMF if the discoveree request is to update a previously sent discoveree request; and
+h) the discovery entry ID set to a 0 if the discoveree request is a new request, and set to the discovery entry ID received from the 5G DDNMF if the discoveree request is to update a previously sent discoveree request;

-i) optionally the announcing PLMN ID set to the PLMN ID of the local PLMN operating the radio resources that the UE intends to use for announcing the RPAUID.
+i) optionally the announcing PLMN ID set to the PLMN ID of the local PLMN operating the radio resources that the UE intends to use for announcing the RPAUID; and

+x) the PC5 UE ciphering algorithm capability set to the UE supported ciphering algorithm(s) for ciphering the PROSE PC5 DISCOVERY message.

 NOTE 2: A UE can include one or multiple transactions in one DISCOVERY_REQUEST message for different RPAUIDs (e.g., for different applications), and receive corresponding <restricted-discoveree-response> element or <response-reject> element in a DISCOVERY_RESPONSE message for each respective transaction.
 In the following description of the discoveree request procedure, only one transaction is included.